starton-io/docs/docs/Tutorials/metatransaction.md

 ```

-Now that everything it’s done, you can connect your front-end where users will sign transactions.
+Now that everything is done, you can connect your front-end where users will sign transactions.
 They can then be stored in a back-end to be executed in a meta transaction.